LinkedInLearning/hands-on-php-3086535/README.md

 # Hands-On Introduction: PHP
-This is the repository for the LinkedIn Learning course Hands-On Introduction: PHP .
+This is the repository for the LinkedIn Learning course Hands-On Introduction: PHP.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Hands-On Introduction: PHP ][lil-thumbnail-url]